Shreeramghimire/Salmon-Statistics/README.md

 $$5.3 \pm (1.98 \times 0.039) = 5.22 \text{ to } 5.38$$

-With more data, your pivot becomes incredibly precise, the interval shrinks, and the t-distribution automatically converges to the Normal distribution.
+With more data, our pivot becomes incredibly precise, the interval shrinks, and the t-distribution automatically converges to the Normal distribution.
 This perfectly demonstrates **asymptotics**.